Los Angeles California Landlord Tenant Eviction Guide

 The Eviction Process in Los Angeles County, California.

 In Los Angeles County, the eviction process begins with a notice (3-Day Notice to Pay Rent or Quit, 3 Day Notice to Cure or Quit, 3 Day Notice to Quit, or a 30-Day or 60-Day Notice To Vacate).

-with the preparation of 3 30 and 60 Day Notices, especially in rent controlled jurisdictions like Los Angeles, West Hollywood, Santa Monica and Beverly Hills.
+Caution is advised with the preparation of 3 30 and 60 Day Notices, especially in rent controlled jurisdictions like Los Angeles, West Hollywood, Santa Monica and Beverly Hills.
 Many of the online free forms (even from attorney websites) are invalid, or are completed improperly and thereafter need to be redone and re-served causing California landlords to lose valuable time, and in some cases to lose the eviction case itself.
 Many of these free forms are provided by attorneys seeking to lure you into retaining their services and thereafter paying for either a proper notice, or worse two unlawful detainer cases.

 Both California Landlords and tenants should also be aware that in some rent controlled areas, a three day notice is invalid if the landlord has not previously and properly served the tenant with the Certificate of Registration and notice of the Rent Stabilization Ordinance.

 Further complications may arise if the California landlord is the new owner of the property (through foreclosure, trust sale, inheritance, or standard purchase), as other notices may need to have been properly prepared and served on the tenant before a 3 Day Notice can be served.

 Preparing and Filing an Eviction Summons and Complaint in Los Angeles California.